danvk/boggle-paper/paper/paper.typ

 - The Orderly Tree for a board class, and hence the “orderly bound,” is dependent on the order of cells that we choose.
+- The tree no longer bears any resemblance to a plausible DFS of the board.
 - We can no longer associate SumNodes with single words.
 For example, the “+3” node on the top right of the tree visualization includes the words TAR, RAT and ART.
 If you can find one of these, you can find all